Lead Postsecondary Coach

-Regina Pretekin is a Postsecondary Coach with the Network for College Success.
+Regina Pretekin is the Lead Postsecondary Coach with the Network for College Success.
 Regina collaborates with Chicago Public Schools counselors to provide pre-college counseling to high school students in order to improve graduation rates, college acceptance rates and overall academic achievement.
 As a first-generation college student herself, Regina found preparing for standardized tests, applying for financial aid and completing other college application prerequisites in high school to be difficult.
 The lack of support in her own college process in high school was a driving factor in Regina’s interest in counseling students for college preparation.

 Regina earned her bachelor’s degree in psychology and social behavior in 2003 from University of California, Irvine, and earned a master’s degree in counseling psychology from University of Southern California.
 During her studies at USC, Regina became a member of the Phi Kappa Phi honor society, a highly selective academic honors organization.